kreasof-ai/lawful-diffusion/README.md

 - We extract ViT and CLIP embedding from pretrained model (CLIP and InternViT) regarding the image datasets
 - We collect embedding from both sources and stored in datasets
 - We train the classifier from collected embedding
+- The classiffier have multiple output heads, to easily scale with many artists label in the future.
 - The generative model and classifier trained separately (They're two different models but work in the same inference pipeline)

 Notes: